 Actions Based on Off-Base Drinking Water Sampling Results

 The preliminary results from the off-base drinking water sampling near NBK-Bangor are expected approximately 30 days after collecting the samples.
 The Navy will notify the property owner and tenant of whether their drinking water well contains PFOA and/or PFOS above or below 70 ppt.
 If their drinking water contains PFOA and/or PFOS above 70 ppt, an appointment will be made as soon as possible to deliver bottled water and to set up a regular water delivery service for drinking and cooking.
-The Navy will do its best to keep the testing results and property information confidential to the extent permitted by law.

 2020 Off-Base Drinking Water Sampling